10 Pro Tips for WordPress Administrators in 2022

 After all the pain and suffering, I thought I would give my top 10 tips for any WordPress Administrator or Developer.

+These are helpful tips for any agency or internal managed marketing department and solo WordPress administrators.
 If you work towards these items, you will save yourself pain.
 You will also make it easier for the next person working on your site.

 Tip 1: One plugin for one function